handsonarchitects/blog/content/blog/2024/navigating-secrets-consumption-in-kubernetes-pods/index.md

 ---
 title: Navigating Secrets Consumption in Kubernetes Pods
-date: "2024-02-10"
+date: "2024-02-13"
 description: In the intricate world of Kubernetes, the management and utilization of secrets within pods and containers demand careful consideration.
-With various options available, each presenting distinct behaviors to cater to specific needs, it's imperative to comprehend their nuances.
-In this article, we delve into each option, shedding light on how pods and containers are impacted across different scenarios.
+In this article, we delve into available options, shedding light on how pods and containers are impacted across different scenarios.
 featuredImage: ./secrets-in-kubernetes.png
 ---